akka/alpakka/docs/src/main/paradox/jms.md

 When no destination is defined on the message, the destination given in the producer settings is used.

 ### Passing context through the producer

 In some use cases, it is useful to pass through context information when producing (e.g. for acknowledging or committing messages after sending to Jms).
-For this, the `JmsProducer.flexiFlow` accepts implementations of `JmsProducerEnvelope`, which it will pass through.
+For this, the `JmsProducer.flexiFlow` accepts implementations of `JmsProducer.Envelope`, which it will pass through.

 Scala